GoogleChrome/web.dev/src/site/content/en/blog/2022-state-of-css/index.md

 ### Scroll snap features are too limited

-Before these scroll snap proposals, writing your own JavaScript to manage a carousel, slider, or gallery could quickly get complex, with all the observers and state management.
+Before the following scroll snap proposals, writing your own JavaScript to manage a carousel, slider, or gallery could quickly get complex, with all the observers and state management.
 Also, if not careful, the natural scrolling speeds could get normalized by script, making user interaction feel a bit unnatural and